 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On December 22 we remember a woman to whom the Church gives the title of Greatmartyr: Anastasia of Rome.
+The Church gives the title of Greatmartyr: Anastasia of Rome.

 Her father, a prominent member of the Roman Senate from an old and established family, was a pagan.
 Her mother, Fausta, was a Christian whose faith was very important to her, but in order to preserve her marriage she practiced that faith quietly.
 She did make sure that Anastasia was baptized, and saw to it that the little girl learned about Jesus Christ and the Gospel teachings.